mohammedhrima/UraJS/README.md

 3. **Important Notes:**

-    + The navigate function can accept both absolute and relative paths.
-Make sure the paths you provide match the routes you've set up in your project.
     + This is especially useful for custom navigation components like sidebars or navbars, where you can control the flow of the app programmatically.